apollographql/apollo/docs/source/platform/schema-registry.md

 Changes made to your schema over time can be tracked in Apollo's UI in Engine by browsing to the History page in your service.

-Once you have uploaded your schema, you can view it through [Apollo's UI in Engine](https://engine.apollographql.com) by browsing to the History page in your Service.
+Once you have uploaded your schema, you can view it through [in Apollo Engine](https://engine.apollographql.com) by browsing to the History page in your Service.
 The published schema will appear in your history log along with a list of changes comparing it to the previously published versions of your schema.
 You can view the full contents of the most recently published version of your schema in the Explorer page.

 <img src="../images/schema-history.png" width="100%" alt="Schema history page in the Engine UI">

-> **Note:** in addition to pushing on deploy, registering the schema on the `master` branch can provide a granular history of schema changes.
-This is often useful for teams without continuous delivery

 <h2 id="schema-tags">Managing environments</h2>